Skip to content

 image

-Add the following configuration to datakit.yaml:
+Add the following configuration in the datakit.yaml file:

 ---